 M.A., The University of Chicago, Social Sciences, 2005

 B.A., Oberlin College, History (honors) and English, 2004

 International Baccalaureate, The Mahindra United World College of India, 2000

 My immediate research interests concern the depoliticization of caste in Bengal over the cusp of India’s Partition and independence.
-To this end, my book The Decline of the Caste Question: Jogendranath Mandal and the Defeat of Dalit Politics in Bengal (forthcoming with Cambridge University Press), examines the political career of a remarkably forgotten Dalit leader, in an attempt to explain the puzzling sublation of caste politics during this tumultuous period in modern South Asia’s past.
+To this end, my book The Decline of the Caste Question: Jogendranath Mandal and the Defeat of Dalit Politics in Bengal (forthcoming with Cambridge University Press in 2018), examines the political career of a remarkably forgotten Dalit leader, in an attempt to explain the puzzling sublation of caste politics during this tumultuous period in modern South Asia’s past.
 The study foregrounds the various ways in which successive generations of upper-caste politicians worked to thwart, and ultimately contain his efforts to build a Dalit movement.

 My publications have appeared in The Indian Economic and Social History Review, History Compass, Modern Asian Studies, Himal, and The Wire.
 They can be accessed at the following link: https://amherst.academia.edu/DwaipayanSen

 Ongoing projects include research on the censuses of modern India; relations between the colonial state, marginalized groups, and liberalism; and a history of the "caste Hindu".

 Broadly construed, I remain interested in the formation and development of caste and religious identities and movements; the political, social, and intellectual history of modern Bengal and South Asia; social and political theory, and historiography.